Efficient Parameter Calibration of Numerical Weather Prediction Models via Evolutionary Sequential Transfer Optimization: Experiments

-Fig.~\ref{fig:MetElementsplot} provides a visual comparison of the forecast fields generated by the optimal parameter vectors (knee points in the Pareto non-dominated set) found by SEETO, KMO, and MOASMO, alongside the WRF default parameter configuration, for Task 1 after 60 WRF evaluations.
-It also displays the difference fields between these forecasts and the true observations.
-First, the comparison of forecast fields in the first row reveals that while the default parameter configuration captures general meteorological trends, it exhibits visible deviations from ground truth in terms of local textures and extremum regions.
-Post-optimization, the forecast fields generated by SEETO, KMO, and MOASMO are all spatially closer to the true observations.
-However, the performance disparities among the algorithms are more clearly discerned through the forecast difference maps in the second row.
-The difference map for the default parameters presents extensive dark regions (representing large positive/negative deviations), indicating significant systematic errors.
+\revv{Due to space limitations, Fig.~\ref{fig:MetElementsplot} provides a visual comparison for Task~1 after the complete 60 WRF evaluations, including the wind speed and temperature forecast fields generated by the optimal parameter vectors found by the commonly used WRF parameter calibration algorithms KMO, MOASMO and SAS-CKT-MO as well as SEETO, together with those generated by the WRF default parameter configuration.
+It also displays the corresponding wind speed and temperature difference fields between these forecasts and the true observations.} First, the comparison of forecast fields in the first row reveals that while the default parameter configuration captures general meteorological trends, it exhibits visible deviations from ground truth in terms of local textures and extremum regions.
+Post-optimization, the forecast fields generated by SEETO, KMO, and MOASMO are all spatially closer to the true observations. \revv{However, the performance disparities among the algorithms are more clearly discerned through the forecast difference maps in the second row and the corresponding RMSE values.} The difference map for the default parameters presents extensive dark regions (representing large positive/negative deviations), indicating significant systematic errors.
 Although KMO and MOASMO mitigate this bias to a certain extent, as evidenced by the lighter colors in the difference maps, distinct dark error patches persist in specific local regions.
 This implies that their calibrated parameters failed to completely eliminate local deviations.
 In contrast, the difference map corresponding to SEETO exhibits the most uniform and faintest hues, indicating the minimal residual magnitude between the forecast and observations.
-This implies that SEETO not only effectively rectifies the systematic bias of the default parameters but also adjusts physical parameters more precisely than KMO and MOASMO to fit local micro-meteorological features, thereby achieving the highest forecast accuracy across the entire spatial domain.
-This visual result corroborates the HV metric analysis presented earlier, confirming that SEETO successfully located parameter combinations with superior physical consistency within a limited computational budget.
+This implies that SEETO not only effectively rectifies the systematic bias of the default parameters but also adjusts physical parameters more precisely than KMO, MOASMO and SAS-CKT-MO to fit local micro-meteorological features, thereby achieving the highest forecast accuracy across the entire spatial domain.